RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Corrected solution: Use rm -r to recursively remove the directory and its contents.

-89. Error: Invalid regular expression (grep)
+1. Error: Invalid regular expression (grep)

 Example command:

-$ grep -r '(pattern' /path/to/directory
+$ grep -r ‘(pattern’ /path/to/directory

 Solution: This error occurs when providing an invalid regular expression to grep.